adamelliotfields/gradio-diffusion/usage.md

 #### T-GATE

-[T-GATE](https://github.com/HaozheLiu-ST/T-GATE) (Zhang et al. 2024) caches self and cross attention computations up to `Step`.
+[Temporal gating](https://github.com/HaozheLiu-ST/T-GATE) (Zhang et al. 2024) caches self and cross attention computations up to `Step`.
 Afterwards, attention is no longer computed and the cache is used, resulting in a noticeable speedup.
-Defaults to `20`.

-#### ToME
+#### ToMe

-[ToMe](https://arxiv.org/abs/2303.17604) (Bolya & Hoffman 2023) reduces the number of tokens processed by the model.
+[Token merging](https://arxiv.org/abs/2303.17604) (Bolya & Hoffman 2023) reduces the number of tokens processed by the model.
 Set `Ratio` to the desired reduction factor.
 ToMe's impact is more noticeable on larger images.

 #### Tiny VAE